1. Home

 The railroad's local focus allows it to provide dedicated service to a range of industries that rely on rail freight solutions as essential parts of their supply chain.

-The IERR operates approximately 40 miles of former segments of the historic C&O's Chesapeake & Ohio Railway of Indiana (ex-Chicago, Cincinnati & Louisville) that was part of its Chicago main line via Cincinnati.
+The IERR operates approximately 40 miles of former segments of the Chesapeake & Ohio Railway of Indiana (ex-Chicago, Cincinnati & Louisville), once part of the C&O's Chicago main line via Cincinnati.

 Following Chessie System's creation in 1973 - the holding compay for the C&O, Baltimore & Ohio and Western Maryland - the new system had a multitude of duplicate lines.

 This included dual lines to Chicago, the B&O via northern Ohio and the C&O via Cincinnati/Huntington.
-In 1978, Chessie elected to shut the C&O into downtown Cincinnati over Cheviot Hill to build Queensgate Yard.
+In 1978, Chessie elected to shutter the C&O into downtown Cincinnati over Cheviot Hill during the construction of Queensgate Yard.

-This resulted in train rerouting to utilize the B&O's Indianapolis Subdivision through Hamilton before linking back to the C&O at Cottage Grove.
+This resulted in trains rerouted to utilize the B&O's Indianapolis Subdivision through Hamilton before linking back up with the C&O at Cottage Grove.

 While much of the remaining C&O through Indiana has since been abandoned, the stretch between Cottage Grove and the Fernald Feed Materials Production Center survived into CSX.

-The Class 1 subsequently leased out the line from Fernald to Richmond to the newly formed Indiana Eastern Railroad, marking the start of its journey on August 29, 2005.
+The Class 1 subsequently leased out the line from Fernald to Richmond to the newly formed Indiana Eastern Railroad, which began service on August 29, 2005.

 The IERR handles a variety of cargo, including agricultural products (grain), chemicals, metals, and manufacturing goods